cs573-19s/04-MultipleViews/README.md

 ----
 - SHMTR geolocations are visualized.
 - Four linked interactive views help users discover information by themselves.
   - Users could see the whole SHMTR map, a clear single view of Line 5, passengers' number on each metro and how time flies explained by the timeline.
   - On the Play-mode, users could explore links between each view without click "pause" button.
 Hovering on the circle or bar could achieve this effect.
   - On the Pause-mode, users could explore details at this timestamp.
+- Bootstrap layout is used.